 Harena Now investigates the global sand crisis through the use of alternative photographic processes.

-Some experts predict that due to the booming demand for sand in industries such as construction, sand may run out.
+Some experts predict that due to the booming demand for sand in industries such as construction, fracking and beach re-nourishment, sand may run out.
 That seems impossible for such a ubiquitous material.

 It also seems unimaginable that this has also led to a growth in sand mafias, and that people have lost their homes, livelihoods and even their lives.